Rules of Thumb: Copyright Made Simple for Classroom Instructors

 Pay attention to the type of content you share, how much you share it, and whether it is necessary to share it.

 For instance, a judge will likely find it very hard to understand and approve of your decision to allow on-demand streaming of the entire Lord of the Rings Trilogy in your Microeconomics course every semester through your online learning platform.
-Creative works, when used in such a setting, should only be used as much as the situation requires — use your own judgement.
+Creative works, when used in such a setting, should only be used as much as the situation requires — use your own judgment.

 However, if you want to distribute paper copies of a relevant Wall Street Journal article in a business class, your argument for fair-use becomes much stronger.